cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 not be able to link any particular POPRF evaluation to x.
 This property is also known as unlinkability {{DGSTV18}}.

-Optionally, for any protocol that satisfies the above properties, there is an additional security property:
+Additionally, for the VOPRF and POPRF protocol variants, there is an additional security property:

 - Verifiable: The client must only complete execution of the protocol if it can successfully assert that the POPRF output it computes is correct.
 This is taken with respect to the POPRF key held by the server.

-Any POPRF that satisfies the 'verifiable' security property is known as a verifiable POPRF.
+Any VOPRF or POPRF that satisfies the 'verifiable' security property is known as 'verifiable'.
 In practice, the notion of verifiability requires that the server commits to the key before the actual protocol execution takes place.
 Then the client verifies that the server has used the key in the protocol using this commitment.
 In the following, we may also refer to this